swiftlang/swift-evolution/proposals/NNNN-memberwise-init-defaults.md

     gravity: 9.9))
 ```

 However this won't compile.

-These are the workarounds:
+Instead, a workaround is required.

 #### Workaround 1.1: Use a variable